run-house/runhouse/docs/api/run.rst

 - **Function**: A function to be executed on a cluster.

-- **Commands**: Python or CLI commands to be executed on a cluster.
+- **Commands**: A record of Python or CLI commands executed on a cluster.

 - **Upstream dependencies**: Runhouse artifacts loaded by the Run.